Related: Intel vPro remote control ports

 - Click OK and then go back to the Connection tab and click Disconnect.
 Don’t mess around with any of the other settings unless you know exactly what you’re doing and are willing to drive out to the remote PC to fix it if you mess something up!
 Close the MeshCommander program.

 Now you should be able to connect using a standard VNC program.
-Notice I used “localhost” since I SSH into the remote PC first–DO NOT expose VNC port 5900 to the internet or you are highly likely to get quickly hacked!
+We use “localhost” since I SSH into the remote PC first.

 Setup Windows SSH server